JacKoz7/Conference_Matchmaker/README.md

 ## Algorithm

-The matching algorithm employs a genetic algorithm approach:
+The matching algorithm employs an evolutionary algorithm approach:

 1. Generates random initial recommendations for each participant.
 2. Evaluates solutions using a fitness function that rewards good matches and penalizes poor ones.